FontoXML/fontoxpath/CONTRIBUTING.md

-FontoXPath contains two different test sets: the unit tests which you can run with `npm run test` and the QT3 tests which you can run with `npm run qt3-tests`.
+FontoXPath contains two different test sets: the unit tests which you can run with `npm run test` and the QT3 tests which you can run with `npm run qt3tests`.
 They both run in Node.
-By running the tests with the `--inspect` flag, they can be debugged: `npm run test --inspect --inspect-brk`
+By running the tests with the `--inspect` flag, they can be debugged: `npm run test --inspect --inspect-brk`.
+The tests can also be executed with the built version of fontoxpath.
+Use the `--dist` flag to do so: `npm run qt3-test -- --dist`.
+The unit tests can be executed using `npm run integrationtests`

 The JavaScript unit tests can be used while developing, since they run quite fast.
 The QT3 tests can be used to verify your implementation